 Our guts are balanced during our sleep.
 At night, we have a break from digestion and normal bodily functions which allows us to replenish and restore healthy gut flora.
 Additionally, cytokines, which are inflammatory agents in the body, are produced based on our circadian rhythm.
 When we have an abnormal or disrupted sleep cycle, their production is thrown off and thus the balance of our guts is adversely affected as well.
 On the flip side, having a healthy gut also promotes better, more restful sleep.
 So the two have a positively correlated symbiotic relationship!

 Stressful situations, changes in lifestyle, low quality food, tainted water, and numerous other factors can affect the bacterial flora in your gut.
-Taking a daily probiotic supplement can help replenish and bolster your intestinal tract, while making your system run more efficiently.
-Aside from aiding digestion however, they also trigger your immune system and help remove pathogenic bacteria.
+So it’s incredible to have a product like Thryve that gives you concrete data on what is going on with your own gut!
+Additionally, taking a daily probiotic supplement customized for your body can help replenish and bolster your intestinal tract, while making your system run more efficiently.

 Do you monitor your gut health?